-Though not stated explicitly, we presume that the relief sought in this complaint is an order directing the BPCT to produce records responsive to the complainant's PIA request.
+Though not stated explicitly, we presume the relief sought in this complaint is an order directing the BPCT to produce records responsive to the PIA requests.
 We cannot grant this relief, however, if we are to follow our own reasoning and the conclusions, we reached in PIACB 25-34.
-This is because, by that decision, we have already directed that the BPCT may ignore this PIA request.3 It would defy logic and reason for us, after review, to resolve this complaint in any way inconsistent with our conclusions in PIACB 25-34.
+This is because, by that decision, we have already directed that the BPCT may ignore these PIA requests.
+It would defy logic and reason for us, after review, to resolve this complaint in any way inconsistent with our conclusions in PIACB 25-34.
 We therefore dismiss this complaint as moot.
 Cf. Frazier v.
 Castle Ford, Ltd., 430 Md.
 144, 162 (2013) (explaining that "[a]n issue is moot if, at the time it is before the court, there is no longer an existing controversy between the parties, so that there is no longer any effective remedy that the court can provide").
 While we are aware that, from the complainant's perspective, there is still much in controversy, in our view we cannot order any "effective remedy" here.